 Far cry from that little wood pallet!!?

-I picked up the plates, glasses and bowls from Kohls.
+I picked up the plates, glasses, and bowls from Kohls.
 They were on summer clearance, plus stacked a 20% off coupon and $5 off coupon and was able to walk away paying nearly pennies.
-Total retail was $166.03 and I paid $16.98 OOP after my sales, coupons and discounts!
-I also picked up some of these plates at Target on a 70% clearance (price included above)
+Total retail was $166.03 and I paid $16.98 OOP after my sales, coupons, and discounts!
+I also picked up some of these plates at Target on a 70% clearance.

 *this was the night my husband tried a new recipe- porchetta-style-pork-chop-recipe

-For a total of $95 I was able to get a new Dining Table that I LOVE!
+For a total of $95, I was able to get a new Dining Table that I LOVE!
 Better than what I initially expected!
-So a savings of $700 dollars
+So a savings of $700 dollars.
+I was able to find these colorful chairs for just under $32.00 bucks and saved $152.
+I added some fun table decorations for just $10 (savings of $248).

 I stayed within my $200 budget- YAY!